2009 Summer Universiade

-The bidding process
+Bidding process

 The bidding process for the 2009 Summer Universiade games began in early 2004.
-Together with Belgrade another two cities bid for the event – Monterrey in Mexico and Poznań in Poland.
-Working in Belgrade's favour were the various major sporting events the city was awarded to host in the upcoming 2005, 2006 and 2007 such as EuroBasket 2005, the 2005 European Volleyball Championship, the 2006 European Water Polo Championship, and the European Youth Olympic Festival 2007.
-Furthermore, the city launched two unsuccessful candidate bids to organize the Summer Olympic Games: for the 1992 Summer Olympics Belgrade was eliminated in the third round of International Olympic Committee voting, with the games going to Barcelona.
-The 1996 Summer Olympics ultimately went to Atlanta.
+Together with Belgrade, another two cities bid for the event – Monterrey in Mexico and Poznań in Poland.
+Working in Belgrade's favour were the various major sporting events the city was awarded to host in the then-upcoming 2005–2007 period such as EuroBasket 2005, the 2005 European Volleyball Championship, the 2006 European Water Polo Championship, and the European Youth Olympic Festival 2007.
+Furthermore, the city launched two unsuccessful candidate bids to organize the Summer Olympic Games (1992 and 1996); for the 1992 Summer Olympics bidding process, Belgrade was eliminated in the third round of International Olympic Committee voting, with the games ultimately being awarded to Barcelona.
+Belgrade was also eliminated (this time in the first round) in the 1996 Summer Olympics bidding process, with said games ultimately being awarded to Atlanta.

-On 10 January 2005 in Innsbruck, Austria, Belgrade was announced as the host of the 2009 Summer Universiade.
-The ceremony of the host city announcement was attended by the now deceased Belgrade mayor Nenad Bogdanović.
+On 10 January 2005, Belgrade was announced as the host city of the 2009 Summer Universiade in Innsbruck, Austria.
+The host city announcement ceremony was attended by the now-deceased Belgrade mayor Nenad Bogdanović.